WARNING: Adult themes

 When I came back out of the bathroom a couple of minutes later, I didn’t see her anywhere.
 Still completely shocked at this complete change in her demeanor, I just stood there.
 Then I heard a small whimper coming out of the closet.
 She must have hidden in there.
 Sure enough, she’d taken the lamp from the top of the desk and shut herself in the closet.
 I narrowly avoided being clocked on the head myself, and again decided to give up on calming her down.
 I went through the suite, looking for my clothes and putting them back on.
 My face started to bleed again as I did so, and a couple of drops fell onto my shirt.
 Once dressed, I returned to the bathroom to wipe the blood off again.
 By then I’d almost forgotten that she’d called 911 on me.

 And the police came within minutes.
 During the next hour I was arrested, brought to the police precinct to give a statement and put in a jail cell.
 Apparently Patty had turned on me and accused me of raping her.
 I had no idea what the hell was going on or why she had done that.
 As I sat in my cell, I tried to make sense of it all.
 The closest I could come was to imagine that she’d gotten drunk and done something she didn’t want or intend to do, and now was shocked about it and blaming me for somehow inciting her.
 But no, that didn’t fit with the fact that I distinctly remember her coming onto me during pretty much the entire previous evening.
 And it didn’t explain the rope… Or did it?
 No, that’s not my style, I’m not into tying my partners up.
 And I didn’t even have access to a rope.
 Or did I?
 I suddenly realized that my memories of the evening weren’t as clear as they should have been.
 Aside from the fact that it was completely out of character for me, I may well have had access to this stuff, and I’m sure I’m capable of it.
 My mind was reeling at the possible implications.
 Arrested, convicted, listed as a sex offender, my life could be ruined by this.
 And yet… How on Earth could I have knowingly done this?
 I’m not a violent guy.
+Even faced with bar brawls, the most I usually dared to do was call the bouncers to handle the situation.
+Now, given the circumstances, I might as well lawyer up before answering any questions.
 Either way, in this society, there was nothing I could do, I was guilty by default.
-I might as well resign myself to the worst…
+I might as well brace myself for the worst…